kohlb3641/Scheduling-application/README.md

 Google uses a greedy algorithm in identifying available time slots, and it uses a greedy interval merging approach where events are sorted by start time, then merged if they overlap.

-Proposed improvements to my own scheduling would be a notification when meetings overlap, much like real world applications.
-I would also improve on the UI, and
+Proposed improvements to my own scheduling would be a warning when meetings overlap, much like real world applications, and prompting the user to find a new time.
+I would also improve on the UI, as it's quite primitive compared to Google Calendar or Outlook's calendar.